 Top 10 Ironing Tips

 1. The right equipment.

 As with any other task, having the right equipment will make ironing a lot less burdensome.

 - Iron - irons come in a large variety of types, capabilities and price ranges.
 Do a little research to see what kind of iron will realistically fit your needs.
 Take good care of it and your iron will last for many years.

 - Ironing board - there are a lot options for ironing boards on the market, from free-standing to over-the-door to built-in, etc. Use a pretty cover and make your ironingboard an art piece.

 - Spray bottle - have a bottle full of water or a can of starch handy to make the ironing simpler.
-You can even make homemade liquid starch to save money.
+You can even make homemade spray starch to save money.

-- Hang Dry when possible.
-This lets gravity do some of the work for you.
-If it is a breezy day it will be even better, by keeping fabrics supple.
+Air drying lets gravity do some of the work for you.
+If you use your clothesline on a breezy day it will be even better, by keeping the fabrics supple.